AIThis post was created with the assistance of artificial intelligence (AI).

 As an affiliate, we earn on qualifying purchases.

-Germany’s Evolving Debt Instruments and Market Trends
+Germany’s Recent Debt Issuance and Policy Trends

 — Bundesbank spokesperson